How Long to Charge a Motorcycle Battery?

-Now, you might be thinking, that’s great for a new battery, but how long will it take to charge the battery that’s already on my bike?
+Now, you might be thinking, that’s great for a new battery, but how long does it take to charge a motorcycle battery that’s already on my bike?
 That depends on several factors.
 So, let’s dig into the basics of motorcycle batteries, how to charge them and how to keep them charged.

 Common Types of Motorcycle Batteries

-These are probably the most common type of battery.
+These are probably the most common type of motorcycle batteries.
 They consist of Lead plates in each cell and are filled with a mixture of sulfuric acid and water.
-The chemical reaction between the two create an electrical charge.
-When you buy a new lead acid battery you will have to fill each cell with acid that is provided when you purchase the kit.
+The chemical reaction between the two creates an electrical charge.
+When you buy a new lead-acid battery you will have to fill each cell with acid that is provided when you purchase the kit.
 Don’t worry, it’s not as hard as it sounds.
 You will then connect your trickle charger to your battery and let it sit for about 24 hours to get a full charge.
 Install it into your bike and you’re ready to go.

 Lead acid batteries require regular maintenance, and this is something that a lot of people neglect.
 The fluid in the battery cells will evaporate and the cells can dry out.
 This is the quickest way to destroy the battery.
 So, it is smart to include a battery check along with your regular maintenance routine.
 If a battery cell is running low of fluid, top it off with distilled water.
 DISTILLED water.
 Not beer.